Doctor of Psychology in Clinical Psychology

 "Fuller's PsyD program has given me the opportunity to embark on a journey of integrating my faith with my practice of psychology.
 This process has not only shaped my theology and how I work with clients, but has also fostered my spiritual development and sense of identity and purpose."

-You will see two client actors for at least ten sessions each, using person-centered therapy interventions.
+You will see client actors for approximately fifteen sessions each, using person-centered therapy interventions.
 These sessions are videotaped and reviewed with your supervisor weekly.
 You will also attend class weekly to cultivate introductory psychotherapy skills.
 This training experience is overseen by two faculty members working closely with our director of clinical training and the chairs of both the PsyD and PhD programs.

 You will carry a caseload of around ten real clients at our in-house clinic.
 This practicum will be fully integrated into your classroom activities—which, through the year, will include advanced CBT and psychodynamic training—enabling you to implement what you are learning with the clients you are seeing.
 Licensed psychologists teach the courses and are intimately involved in supervision and consultation throughout the year.